-Initial works will be to create a link road, of up to 1km, from Highlandman into the upper area of the site.
+Initial works will be to create a link road, of up to 1km, from Highlandman into the upper area of the neighbouring site with a ride left for access to Stuckenduff.
 This will require separate approval and will be carried out prior to starting works.